rampion/custom-shells-for-make/README.md

 those arguments, pass them to whatever commands we want, and manipulate those commands' output.

-For example, we could interpret the recipe lines in a non-shell programming language, like ruby.
+For example, we could interpret the recipe steps in a non-shell programming language, like ruby.

-Here we pass the recipe line to ruby, asking it to evaluate the line and print its resulting value.
+Here we pass the recipe step to ruby, asking it to evaluate the step and print its resulting value.

 ```makefile